Archive for 'Bridging the Gap'

 - Councilmember Tom Rasmussen, Transportation Committee Chair

 All committee meetings are open to the public and residents are encouraged to attend and share their views on BTG during public comment.
-If you are interested in how your tax dollars are allocated, why not mark your calendar and join us next Tuesday for the last meeting of 2013.
+If you are interested in how your tax dollars are allocated, why not mark your calendar and join us this Thursday for the first meeting of 2014.

 For more information, please visit BTG Levy Oversight Committee website.

 More than eight blocks of new sidewalk were completed in 2013.
 The funding for these blocks was provided as part of the Bridging the Gap Transportation (BTG) initiative, passed by Seattle voters in 2006.
 Since 2007, more than 99 blocks of new sidewalk have been constructed across the city.
 It is anticipated that another seven blocks will be built in 2014.

 - NE 125th Street between 35th Avenue NE and Sand Point Way NE, on north side

 - N 90th Street between Dayton Avenue N and Fremont Avenue N, on south side

 - 13th Avenue NW between NW 90th Street and Holman Road NW, on west side

 - NW 90th Street between 12th Avenue NW and 13th Avenue NW, on north side

 New sidewalks provide the key connection within and between our neighborhoods.
 They make it easier to get to school, to work and to use transit.
 For more information on the completed 2013 projects please visit SDOT’s Sidewalk Development Program webpage.
 The list of projects for 2014 will be posted soon, so remember to check back!For information on BTG and the other projects funded please visit their webpage.